ProngedFork/RegX/README.md

 # RegX

-A collection of Regex strings that I use during testing.
+RegX is a collection of Regex strings gathered from various publicly available sources that can be used for pentesting, source code review, and bug hunting.

 | Product | Regex String |
 | - | - |